SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

    :::image type="content" source="viva/get-started/actions/media-upload/img/picture-3.png" alt-text="This is picture 3":::

-### Deploy SPFx solution to the SharePoint Server
+### Deploy SharePoint Framework solution to the SharePoint Server

-You can deploy the SPFx solution to the SharePoint Server in these steps:
+You can deploy the SharePoint Framework solution to the SharePoint Server in these steps:

 - Create service applications
 - Prepare .sppkg package
 - Create and configure app catalog site
-- Add SPFx solution to modern SharePoint site
+- Add SharePoint Framework solution to modern SharePoint site
-- Add SPFx Web Part to modern page
+- Add SharePoint Framework web part to modern page

 #### Create service applications